GoogleChrome/developer.chrome.com/site/en/docs/privacy-sandbox/trust-tokens/index.md

 be used for fingerprinting.
 Mechanisms to convey trust must preserve privacy, enabling trust to be propagated across sites without individual user tracking.

-With the Trust Tokens API, a website can issue cryptographic tokens to a user it trusts, which can later be used elsewhere.
+With the Private State Token API, a website can issue cryptographic tokens to a user it trusts, which can later be used elsewhere.
 The tokens are stored securely by the user's browser, and can then be redeemed in other contexts to confirm the user's authenticity.
 This allows trust of a user on one website (such as a social media site or email service) to be conveyed to another website (such as a